mui-z/EffectiveNovelScriptSnippet-for-vscode/README.md

 EffectiveNovelScript Snippet for VisualStudioCode

-EffectiveNovelScript is novel script in use [EffectiveNovelCore].
+EffectiveNovelScript is novel script in use [EffectiveNovelCore](https://github.com/mui-z/EffectiveNovelScript).